Simple food swaps for a healthier diet

 Simple swap - Nuts and seeds

 Nuts, seeds or a trail mix provide a healthy alternative to crisps and other salty snacks.
 I particularly recommend toasting pumpkin and sunflower seeds with a little soy sauce and Herbamare.
-This provides a subtle salty taste but without some of the scary quantities that can be found in shop-bought crips.
+This provides a subtle salty taste but without some of the scary quantities that can be found in shop-bought crisps.

 Whilst crisps contain lots of salt and no nutrition, nuts and seeds are packed with vitamins and minerals.
 Just see this piece on the health benefits of pumpkin seeds to see what I mean!